Ricks-Lab/gpu-utils/README.md

 * Implement a matplotlib based GPU parameter visualization utility or option to amdgpu-monitor.

 ## Known Issues
 * I/O error when selecting CUSTOM ppm.
-I should temprarily remove from interface.
 Maybe it requires arguments to specify the custom configuration.
 * Doesn't work well with Fiji ProDuo cards.
 * Not sure how to control Freq vs. Voltage for Radeon VII and newer GPUs.
+I odered one so I will spend some time on this when it arrives.
 * P-state mask gets intermittently reset for GPU used as display output.
 * *amdgpu-pac* doesn't show what the current P-state mask is.
 Not sure if that can be read back.
 * *amdgpu-pac* fan speed setting results in actual fan speeds a bit different from setting and pac interface shows actual values instead of set values.